elavoie/ssb-association/constitution/membership.md

 Sybil attack may undermine democratic decision making by enabling physical persons with sufficient money multiple votes.
 This can be mitigated with the following rules:

-1. A member ID must have been present in at least 20 messages from other active members to be considered for membership.
+1. A member ID must have been present in at least 20 messages from at least 4 distinct active members to be considered for membership.

 ## Additional Explanations